 Marketing Strategy Books

 Once you have a grasp on your business strategy, it’s time to move on to your marketing strategy.
-After all, this is a list of the best marketing books so at some point we of course were going to include some marketing strategy books.
-Our marketing strategy books focus on the much bigger part of marketing (like inbound marketing), rather than on specific strategy such as Facebook ads.
+After all, this is a list of the best marketing books so at some point I of course were going to include some marketing strategy books.
+My marketing strategy books focus on the much bigger part of marketing (like inbound marketing), rather than on specific strategies such as Facebook ads.
 This list of books will cover many great marketing strategies.

 Blue Ocean Strategy by W. Chan Kim